 Urban Search and Rescue

 NSR provides Search and Rescue services to local police agencies in response to searches for elderly walk away’s and lost or missing children.
 NSR has developed a comprehensive pre-plan to deal with this type of demanding urban and rescue emergency.
-Often members are deployed by mountain bikes to cover urban areas quickly.

 Civil Emergency Response